rackerlabs/support-how-to/CONTRIBUTING.md

 4. Create a PR for your branch.

 Your PR will be reviewed.
-Depending on the review feedback, you might be asked to make additional changes or to merge your PR.
+Depending on the review feedback, you might be asked to make additional changes.

 #### Request an article change